 “Being a writer is the second oldest profession,” she joked, alluding to prostitution.
 “We have an advantage over the oldest profession.
 As a writer, you can do it to a lot of people at once!”

 The National Writers Series conversation also steered away from the sensual and meandered through intellectual topics.
-Gabaldon has three degrees: a B.S. in Zoology, a M.S. in Marine Biology and a Ph.D. in Ecology.
+Gabaldon has three degrees: a B.S. in Zoology, an M.S. in Marine Biology, and a Ph.D. in Ecology.
 But being a scientist is not that different from being a writer, she said.

 “They are two sides of the same coin,” said Gabaldon.
 “They both require making order out of chaos.
 In scientific chaos, it’s more about the observations you’ve made and the experiences of others in the field.
 When you do art, you use your own internal chaos.
 Your novel or sculpture is your hypothesis and you unleash it on the public.”

 - Author of the wildly popular Outlander series

 - More than 20 million copies sold worldwide